BenevolentJoker-JohnL/Sheppard/README.md

 Serious inquiries only.

 I will be expanding upon this application and building out features.
 I plan on dual licensing a majority of what I seek to develop and release as there should be a good few features that big data/Big AI can benefit/utilize.

 In general, this is meant to democratize AI as a whole and turn what software big data/IT has been utilizing for years, and turning it over to the average individual.
 That, and to show the world that with just a *little* knowledge, and the right drive you too can accomplish *anything*.

+Shout out to William FH aka hinthornw (https://github.com/hinthornw)  for trustcall (https://github.com/hinthornw/trustcall) -- this is the basis upon which later functions of the application will be based off of for autonomous tool creation later on as well as for validation of the memory system.

+Also shout out to those at mendableai for creating firecrawl which is the primary basis for how the research system conducts its workflow to an extent.
+Without firecrawl, the research function would basically still be in development.
 # Sheppard Agency

 ## Overview